joshbegley/nyt-latest/README.md

 `PGA Tour loyalists golfed alongside tour defectors for the first time, and for Phil Mickelson, LIV Golf’s highest-paid star, it was business as usual down to his score.`\
 https://nytimes.com/2022/06/16/sports/golf/us-open-liv-mickelson.html?searchResultPosition=9

-**Jan.
-6 Was More Harrowing Than Mike Pence Ever Imagined**\
+**For Mike Pence, Jan.
+6 Began Like Many Days.
+It Ended Like No Other.**\
 `An angry mob chanting “hang Mike Pence” came within 40 feet of the vice president.
 He spent nearly five hours in an underground loading dock.
-The president called him a “wimp” and worse.`\
+And the president called him a “wimp” and worse.`\
 https://nytimes.com/2022/06/16/us/politics/pence-trump-jan-6.html?searchResultPosition=10